 - Shahla from the fabulous blog, My Berkeley Kitchen, and my friend Ragini, both advocate for crisping the skin on high heat in a pan before putting it in the oven.

 - Shahla also recommends patting the skin dry to remove excess moisture.
 See Helen Rosner's pro-tip of using a hair dryer to make roast chicken.

 - Another reader recommends avoiding yogurt altogether and instead adding lemon for tanginess, and a little bit of cream or mayonnaise for softness.

 - Kiran, behind the amazing Pakistani food blog, Mirchi Tales, says that when she does add yogurt, she strains it to make it thicker and reduce the water content.

 If you are interested in grilling chicken rather than baking it, have a look at Qaiser Mamoon's recipe for chicken tikka that my husband adapted a couple of summers ago.

-- Stir chili powder, salt, garam masala powder, vinegar, crushed ginger and garlic in yogurt and mix well.
+- Add whisked yogurt, chili powder, salt, garam masala powder, lemon juice, crushed ginger and garlic to a medium size bowl and mix well.

-- Make diagonal slits in the drumsticks and coat in yogurt marinade.
-Cover and refrigerate for six hours or overnight.
+- Make diagonal slits in the chicken and coat in yogurt marinade.
+Cover and refrigerate for 3 hours or overnight.

-- Remove cover and let the chicken bake for another 15 minutes.
+- Remove foil and let the chicken bake for another 15 minutes.

 - Increase heat to 500°F and bring oven to broil.
 Broil chicken for 5 - 10 minutes.
 The exact time will depend on the type of chicken you are using.